singingwolfboy/flask-misaka/docs/index.rst

       - Output XHTML-conformant tags.

     * - ``smartypants``
-      - Post-process rendered markdown text with `SmartyPants`_.
+      - Pre-process rendered markdown text with `SmartyPants`_.

 Any option that starts with ``no_`` can also be passed as its inverse set to